Attraction-Repulsion clustering with applications to fairness: Experiments

-Let us explore the adaptation of the kernel trick explained in Section \ref{sec_kkmeans}.
+We explore the methods introduced in Section \ref{sec_kkmeans}.
+With this example we want to stress that our methodology is also well-suited for non-linear clustering structure.
+Additionally, we want to emphasize that good partition properties and diversity may not be enough to capture some other relevant information in the data, which in this example is represented by the geometric structure.

 We consider the data in the top-left image of Figure \ref{fig_k_trick}.
 These data have a particular geometrical shape and are split into two groups.
 There is an inside ring of squares, a middle ring of circles, and then an outer ring of squares.
-There are 981 observations and the proportions of the classes are approximately 3 to 1 (circles are 0.246 of the total data).
+There are 981 observations, and the proportions of the classes are approximately 3 to 1 (circles are 0.246 of the total data).

 It is natural to apply to the original data some clustering procedure as $k$-means or a robust extension as tclust (deals with groups with different proportions and shapes and with outliers \cite{tclust}).
-Looking for two clusters, we would be far from capturing the geometry of the groups, but the clusters would have proportions of the classes that are similar to the total proportion.
-Indeed, this is what we see in Figure \ref{fig_k_trick} middle-left when we apply k-means to the original data.
+Looking for two clusters, we are far from capturing the geometry of the groups, but the clusters have proportions of the classes that are like the total proportion, hence, the diversity preserving condition (\ref{fair_constraints}) is satisfied, and there is a nice cluster structure as measured by average silhouette index.
+Indeed, this is what we see in Figure \ref{fig_k_trick} middle-left when we apply $k$-means to the original data.

 On the other hand, the kernel trick is convenient in this situation.
-We propose to use the kernel function $\kappa (x,y) = x_1^2y_1^2 + x_2^2y_2^2$, which corresponds to a transformation $\phi((x_1,x_2)) = (x_1^2,x_2^2)$.
-This kernel indeed produces linear separation between the groups.
+In this toy example it is easy to select an appropriate kernel function, for instance, $\kappa (x,y) = x_1^2y_1^2 + x_2^2y_2^2$, which corresponds to a transformation $\phi((x_1,x_2)) = (x_1^2,x_2^2)$.
+Indeed, this kernel produces linear separation between the groups.
 The data in the transformed space is depicted in the top-right of Figure \ref{fig_k_trick}.
 Our adaptation to the kernel trick uses $d_\kappa$ as defined in (\ref{d_kappa}) and dissimilarity (\ref{k_local}) in the form

-for $X_1,X_2$ in the original two dimensional space, as described in Section \ref{sec_kkmeans}.
+for $X_1,X_2$ in the original two-dimensional space, as described in Section \ref{sec_kkmeans}.